tailscale/tailscale/api.md

 POST /api/v2/device/{deviceID}/authorized
 ```

 Authorize a device.
-This call marks a device as authorized for tailnets where device authorization is required.
+This call marks a device as authorized or revokes its authorization for tailnets where device authorization is required, according to the `authorized` field in the payload.

 This returns a successful 2xx response with an empty JSON object in the response body.